-Further, in some seller's markets, the number of homes for sale might be few and far between.
+Additionally, in some seller's markets, the number of homes for sale might be few and far between.
 If there is not much to choose from, the nicest homes will attract the most attention.
-But the ugly homes will sell, too, simply because there is very little for sale.
+But the ugly homes will sell, too—simply because there aren't very many options.

 Ways to Attract Multiple Offers in a Seller's Market

-Some people might think all you have to do is stick a sign in the yard and let the market take care of the rest.
-It might be easier to sell in a seller's market, but it takes a lot more to sell a home than hanging a sign out front—it requires strategy:
+Some people may think all you have to do is stick a sign in the yard and let the market take care of the rest.
+It might be easier to sell in a seller's market, but it takes a lot more to sell a home than hanging a sign out front.
+It requires a strategy.

-- Prepare the home for sale.
-This may or may not involve home staging, but it absolutely includes cleaning the home from top to bottom.
-Buyers will overlook small defects in a seller's market because there are not enough homes on the market—they have no choice.
-Your home will sell faster with new carpeting if the existing carpeting is worn, but generally, bad carpeting will not stop an interested buyer in a seller's market.
-In fact, you might want to limit carpeting to the bedroom areas and consider a hardwood look elsewhere.
+Your home will sell faster with new carpeting if the existing carpeting is worn—but generally, bad carpeting will not stop an interested buyer in a seller's market.
+However, you may want to limit carpeting to the bedroom areas and consider a hardwood look elsewhere.

-- Limit showings.
 People tend to want what they think they can't have.
 Don't allow tours of your home at all hours of the day—restrict the hours and the days.
-This will force some buyers to tour when other buyers are also present, which should spark a competitive nature.
+This will force some buyers to tour when other buyers are also present, which can spark a competitive nature.